dhard/DSC-011-Sp25-tAPP22/README.md

 This lesson is part of the Data Science and Computing (DSC) course 011 on Computing and Statistical Programming, Spring of 2025 offering by Professor David Ardell.

+This repo is meant to be used while completing the tAPP22 lesson in the DSC 011 Swirl course in a public repo under my github dhard with course name DSC_011_Sp25.